DomoApps/domo-developer-portal/docs/Apps/App-Framework/Tools/phoenix.md

 chart.render();
 ```

 By passing these options, your chart will be customized to those settings.
-Many properties are supported by each chart type; these will be documented in detail at a later date.

 ### Color Palettes